School Governing Body

 Prior to working as a Head Teacher, Mr. Ataullah has worked within the strategic education departments of multiple local authorities in the UK, as a board member of the Association of Muslim Schools UK, and as a Policy Manager for Ofqual; advising the UK government on vocational and GCSE qualification reforms.

-Mr. Ataullah completed his National Professional Qualification for Head Teachers in 2017, and pursued his National Professional Qualification for Executive Leaders.
+Mr. Ataullah completed his National Professional Qualification for Head Teachers in 2017, and completed his National Professional Qualification for Executive Leaders in 2022.
 He has an undergraduate degree in Philosophy and a Masters in Leadership and Management.
 Ataullah teaches the social sciences and is passionate about liberal arts education.

 Dr. Fahd Kahlaoui

-Dr. Fahd Kahlaoui has been in Education for over 13 years and holds various degrees, namely a Bachelor’s degree in Mathematics and Business (BSC), a Master’s degree in Strategic Marketing (MSC), a Master’s level PGCE in Mathematics, and a Doctorate Degree in Education.
-He believes in the Kaizen philosophy and method of, “continuous improvement without any excuses”, as he feels it encourages constant personal and professional growth, by looking for possible improvements and then initiating positive change.
+Dr. Fahd Kahlaoui has been in Education for over 17 years and holds various degrees, namely a Bachelor's degree in Mathematics and Business (BSC), a Master's degree in Strategic Marketing (MSC), NPQH and a Master’s level PGCE in Mathematics, and a Doctorate Degree in Education.
+He believes in the Kaizen philosophy and method of, “continuous improvement without any excuses’, as he feels it encourages constant personal and professional growth, by looking for possible improvements and then initiating positive change.

 Since starting his career in teaching, he has never stopped learning, viewing himself as a permanent student and academic researcher.
 Dr. Fahd strives to continuously develop his academic knowledge and stay current on the latest educational updates and strategies, in order to improve himself as a leader.